The Most Common Household Pests and How to Recognize Them

 - Always leave a foot of exposed foundation so you can spot mud tunnels if they form

 - Have a professional termite inspection to spot an infestation early.

-Chemicals are the traditional means of destroying these pests.
-Termites access your home from the ground since they live in soil.
-That means the ground around your home also needs to be treated.
+Termiticide is the traditional means of destroying these pests.
+However, termite bait systems can also be used to eliminate these pests.
 Choose a company experienced in treating termite infestations to ensure fast, effective management of the problem.

 Mice and Rats

 Almost 30 percent of homeowners in the U.S. experience rodents in their homes at some point.
 Generally outdoor dwellers, mice tend to gravitate toward homes as the weather gets cool in fall and winter, so they have a warm, cozy place in those cooler months.
 Mice can slip through very small spaces, which makes it easy for them to enter homes.
 They’re nocturnal, so you may not actually see the mice, but you can spot signs of them being in your home.
 Mice often build their nests in hidden areas.
 Common spots include behind appliances, in ceilings, in gaps inside the walls, in cabinets, boxes or storage containers.
 They will come out of those spots, particularly at night.

 Signs of a mouse infestation include:

 - Brown or black droppings about the size of a grain of rice, particularly along walls or under sinks

 - Smudge marks along walls caused by contact with the mouse’s body